dlobregon/OkayBackend2FA/README.md

 This project has a [live API demo](https://hackergt.tech:3000/) to check the each feature.

 #### Requirements
-Before to start make sure that you already installed the following tools:
+Before to start make sure that you already have installed the following tools:
 ~~~~
 npm
 node